itskhashman/-UI-Tasks-page/README.md

 # Tasks App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses TypeScript.
+This project is a React application developed with **TypeScript** for type safety and modern web development practices.

 ---